May is stroke awareness month – the perfect time to learn

 “A stroke can happen quickly and change your life

 instantly,” she said.
 “Being educated about the disease and knowing what to

 look for and how to respond can lower your risk and even save your life.”

 A stroke happens when blood clotting or bleeding prevents

-blood flow to the brain and causes cognitive, vision and speech deficits that
+blood flow to the brain and causes cognitive, vision, motor (weakness) and speech

-Stroke Association, someone in the United States suffers a stroke every 40
+Association, someone in the United States suffers a stroke every 40 seconds,

 “Everyone knows that a heart attack comes with pain, but